yejianye/microblog/README.md

 mbref:
 -----
+*mbref* is abbreviate for *micro-blog reference model*.
 This is a naive implementation used as a baseline for other implementations.

+It has a very typical 3-layer architecture
+- `mbref.models`, model layer implemented with SQLAlchemy
+- `mbref.logic`, application logic layer
+- `mbref.www.api`, restful API implementing [micro-blog API spec](#api-spec)

+I also wrote a client `mbref.client` to make restful API calls.
+And all tests in `mbref.test` are testing against restful API by using this client.
+The client and its tests only cares about the API, but not implementation details.
+Thus, they could be reused by other implementations.